thingsboard/thingsboard.github.io/docs/edge/getting-started/getting-started-pe.md

 step2:
     0:
         image: /images/edge/getting-started/step-2-item-1-pe.png
-        title: 'Login to your ThingsBoard <b>Professional Edition</b> instance and open Devices page.'
+        title: 'Login to your ThingsBoard <b>Professional Edition</b> instance and open Device groups page.'
     1:
         image: /images/edge/getting-started/step-2-item-2-pe.png
-        title: 'Verify that "My New Device" device was created on the ThingsBoard Professional Edition cloud.'
+        title: 'Click on the "Open" icon of the "All" device group to see the list of devices.'
     2:
         image: /images/edge/getting-started/step-2-item-3-pe.png
-        title: 'Click on the "My New Device" device and navigate to the "Relations" tab.'
+        title: 'Verify that "My New Device" device was created on the ThingsBoard Professional Edition cloud.'
     3:
         image: /images/edge/getting-started/step-2-item-4-pe.png
+        title: 'Click on the "My New Device" device and navigate to the "Relations" tab.'
+    4:
+        image: /images/edge/getting-started/step-2-item-5-pe.png
         title: 'Change direction "From" to "To" and see relation to the edge that has provisioned this device.'

 step31: